SPARQL-Anything/sparql.anything/docs/Configuration.md

 # Configuration

+SPARQL Anything behaves as a standard SPARQL query engine.
-SPARQL Anything will act as a virtual endpoint that can be queried exactly as a remote SPARQL endpoint.
+For example, the SPARQL Anything server will act as a virtual endpoint that can be queried exactly as a remote SPARQL endpoint.
+In addition, SPARQL Anything provides a rich Command Line Interface (CLI).
+For information for how to run SPARQL Anything, please see the [quickstart](README.md#Quickstart) and [usage](README.md#usage) sections of the documentation.

 ## Passing triplification options via SERVICE IRI